 didn't think the puppies were cute."

-"They were
+"They were adorable.
+As

-adorable.
-As most small mammals tend to
+most small mammals tend to be."

 "Doctor, have you ever

 seen a baby opossum?
-They are not
+They are not cute."

 "I said most, not

 all."
-He clapped politely for a
+He clapped politely for a dour young human who had just finished a

-involved a girl named Mandy.
+rather bad rendition of some song that involved a girl named Mandy.
 The doctor

-nodded toward the stage, "Come do a duet with me?"
+nodded toward the stage.
+"Come do a duet with me?"

 "Not on your life."

-He frowned and got up
+He frowned and got up anyway.

-anyway.
 "Suit yourself."
 His choice of music surprised her.
-She expected opera, but instead he began to
+She expected

-sing, "Come fly with me, come fly, come fly away."
+opera, but instead he began to sing, "Come fly with me, come fly, come fly

 He was actually quite good